WilliamShiflett/bike-check/README.md

 We all work from different computers, but this application needs to run locally on any computer.
 Docker makes that possible.

-### For macOS:
+### For macOS after Catalina, or after than 10.15:

 1. Install Homebrew, a package manager, using: https://brew.sh/
 2. Open the Terminal application and run `brew install --cask docker.rb`
+3. Try `docker run hello-world`.
+If you don't have this image locally, Docker will fetch it for you.
+Your terminal should output a message saying "This message shows that your installation appears to be working correctly."

+### For macOS Catalina or lower, or prior to 10.15:

-3. If your macOS is too old for the latest version of Docker, e.g., Catalina, you can get an older version per this post: https://stackoverflow.com/a/75132333/5057333
+4. You can get an older version of Docker using the methods outlined in this post: https://stackoverflow.com/a/75132333/5057333
-4. Get an older Docker version's brew cask and output it in your current directory: `curl https://raw.githubusercontent.com/Homebrew/homebrew-cask/1a83f3469ab57b01c0312aa70503058f7a27bd1d/Casks/docker.rb -O`
+6. Get an older Docker version's brew cask and output it in your current directory: `curl https://raw.githubusercontent.com/Homebrew/homebrew-cask/1a83f3469ab57b01c0312aa70503058f7a27bd1d/Casks/docker.rb -O`
-5. Try `brew install --cask docker.rb` again.
+7. Try `brew install --cask docker.rb` again.
-6. Run `docker run hello-world`
+8. Run `docker run hello-world`
-7. If you get the error -bash: docker: command not found, you can try what's recommended here to create some necessary files: https://stackoverflow.com/a/43365425/5057333
+9. If you get the error -bash: docker: command not found, you can try what's recommended here to create some necessary files: https://stackoverflow.com/a/43365425/5057333
-8. `Press ⌘ + Space to bring up Spotlight Search and enter Docker to launch Docker.` Follow the prompts to allow docker to create some necessary files.
+10. `Press ⌘ + Space to bring up Spotlight Search and enter Docker to launch Docker.` Follow the prompts to allow docker to create some necessary files.
-9. Try `docker run hello-world` again.
+11. Try `docker run hello-world` again.
 If you don't have this image locally, Docker will fetch it for you.
 Your terminal should output a message saying "This message shows that your installation appears to be working correctly."
 16. Exit the container with `exit`.

 17.